- News & Info

 They are also located where easy access to public transportation is available.

-The rooms are furnished with necessary furniture and amenities despite of their compact room sizes.
+The rooms are furnished with necessary furniture and amenities despite their compact room sizes.

 Private houses are constructed on their own sites for a household.